 Nursing students may act as intake workers or may prefer to do some patient education as needed.
 Nursing students could also act as intake nurses, obtaining vital signs and conducting a brief interview.
 However, they may not dispense any medication.

 - 1) Always discretely observe patient confidentiality.
-Medical information and records are confidential and should never be discussed outside of clinic or in front of other patients. - 2) See the descriptions for the Intake Worker, Intake Nurse, or Physician Nurses. - 3) May conduct health educational programs during the clinic times.
+Medical information and records are confidential and should never be discussed outside of clinic or in front of other patients. - 2) May conduct health educational programs during the clinic times.

 Medical Students